infcloud01/Langchain/JIRABOT v1/readme.md

 *Built with ❤️ by eXo Business Technologies.*

-This is a simple **Quick Start Guide** designed for a non-technical TPM who just wants to get the bot running.
+This is a simple **Quick Start Guide** designed for a T(echnical)PM who just wants to get the bot running.

 # 🤖 JiraBot: The AI Co-pilot for TPMs